 Hylke Dijkstra is the principal investigator of this project.
 He is Associate Professor at Maastricht University, The Netherlands.
 He holds a PhD in Political Science (cum laude) from Maastricht University and read Contemporary European Studies (MPhil) in Cambridge.
 He was previously a Marie Curie Fellow at the University of Oxford, where he was also affiliated to Nuffield College.

-Hylke Dijkstra has published extensively on international organizations, including in Cooperation and Conflict, Global Governance, Global Policy, International Peacekeeping, Journal of European Integration, Journal of European Public Policy and The Review of International Organizations.
+Hylke Dijkstra has published extensively on international organizations, including in Cooperation and Conflict, European Journal of International Relations, Global Governance, Global Policy, International Peacekeeping, Journal of European Integration, Journal of European Public Policy and The Review of International Organizations.
 He is author of International Organization (with Rittberger/Zangl/Kruck) (Red Globe Press, 2019), International Organizations and Military Affairs (Routledge, 2016) and Policy-Making in EU Security and Defense (Palgrave Macmillan, 2013).

 Laura von Allwörden